sylynder/Slice-Library/README.md

 ### Creating Views

-Slice-Library has its own `view` method to display your HTML pages.
+Plates has its own `view` method to display your HTML pages.
 So, to show a view you can do the following:

 ```php
 $this->slice->view('page', ['name' => 'GustMartins']);